zvshrawder/webdev/README.md

 to get Vagrant and VirtualBox working.

 - Need to add both zvshrawder.com and www.zvshrawder.com for ip 192.168.50.4 to host machine hosts file.

+-Load mysql file in zvshrawder.com/ and cp the php.ini file into the appropriate directory -run  FLUSH PRIVILEGES; in mysql console